The Chermside & Districts Historical Society in action

 Our volunteers provide the community with information on our local history, help with researching local families’ history, as well as further research conducted from Local, State and Federal Government archives.

 Our society also acts as a repository for local organisations by accepting their archives and storing them in our archive room where they are available for the community to research.
-To view our archives, visit us on our regular open days – first Saturday of the month from 2-4pm (except January).
+To view our archives, visit us on our regular open days – first Saturday of the month from 2-4pm (except January), or book in here.

 Monthly member meetings are held on the first Sunday of the month (except January) at 2pm.
 Our committee meetings are held on the third Thursday of the month.